-The influence of meteorological conditions on the relationship of the Series 1400a TEOM monitor readings to the $PM{2.5}$ FRM reference results was evaluated, by using meteorological data as parameters in multivariable analyses of the reference/monitor comparison.
+The influence of meteorological conditions on the correlation between the Model 3320 APS monitors and the PM{2.5} FRM reference results was evaluated, by using meteorological data such as temperature and humidity as parameters in multivariable analyses of the reference/monitor comparison data.
 The same evaluation was done with ambient precursor pollutant concentrations as the model parameters.
 The model used is as follows:

-$$C{i} = \mu + \beta \times R{i} + \Sigma \gamma{i} \times X{ii} + \varepsilon{i}$$ (2)
+$$C{i} = \mu + \beta \times R{i} + \Sigma \gamma{j} \times X{ji} + \varepsilon{i}$$ (2)

-where X{ji} is the meteorological or precursor gas measurement for the ith 24-hour time period, γ_j is the associated slope parameters, and other notation is as in Equation 1.
+where X{ji} is the meteorological or precursor gas measurement for the ith 24-hour time period, γ_j is the associated slope parameter, and other notation is as in Equation 1.
 Comparability results are reported again after these variables are adjusted for in the model.
 Additionally, estimates of γ_j are provided.
-Meteorological effects and precursor gas interferences were assessed independently for each of the two duplicate Series 1400a TEOM monitors tested and were assessed separately for each phase of the verification test.
-In conducting these multivariable analyses, a significance level of 90% was used in the model selection.
-This significance level is less stringent than the 95% level used in other aspects of the verification, and was chosen so that even marginally important factors could be identified for consideration.
+Meteorological effects and precursor gas interferences were assessed independently for each of the two duplicate Model 3320 APS monitors tested and were assessed separately for each phase of the verification test.

 Note that the multivariable model ascribes variance unaccounted for by linear regression against the FRM to the meteorological or precursor gas parameters.
 The model treats all candidate parameters equally.
 The model discards the least significant parameter and is rerun until all remaining variables have the required significance (i.e., predictive power).
 The results of the model should not be taken to imply a cause-and-effect relationship.
-It is even possible that the parameters identified as significant for one unit of a monitoring technology may differ from those identified for the duplicate unit of that technology due to differences in the two data sets.
+It is even possible that the parameters identified as significant for one unit of a monitoring technology may differ from those identified for the duplicate unit of that technology, due to differences in the two data sets.